Comparing theoretical predictions of radiation-free velocities of edge dislocations to molecular dynamics simulations: Discussion

 \section{Discussion}

-We presented an overview over so-called radiation-free velocities $v_\text{RF}$ for edge dislocations in a number of cubic and HCP metals.
+We presented an overview over theory predictions of so-called radiation-free velocities $v_\text{RF}$ for edge dislocations in a number of cubic and HCP metals.
 Dislocation theory predicts the absence of shock waves at these special velocities which lie in the transonic regime and there has been a lot of speculation in the literature about the significance (if any) of these velocities for transonic dislocation motion.
 To our knowledge, prior to this work, the numerical values of $v_\text{RF}$ had not been worked out for general anisotropic crystals, such as FCC and BCC metals, which have been of particular interest for studying transonic and supersonic dislocations from MD simulations.

 Tables \ref{tab:vRFresultsgeneral} and \ref{tab:vRFresultshcp} list $v_\text{RF}$ for a selection of cubic and HCP metals.
 Although hinted at in Ref. \cite{Gao:1999}, it does not seem to be widely known that in the first transonic regime there can be fairly large ranges of radiation-free velocities for gliding edge dislocations, depending on not only the crystal symmetry and slip systems, but also on the values of elastic constants.
-For example, of the five FCC metals studied here, we found two (Cu and Ni) that did not exhibit any radiation-free velocity, whereas others (such as Al and Au) had radiation-free velocities over a range of values covering a significant portion of the first transonic regime.
-Ag showed a very narrow range of radiation-free velocities in the first transonic regime.
+For example, of the five FCC metals studied here, we found two (Cu and Ni) that did not exhibit any radiation-free velocity, whereas others (such as Al and Au) had radiation-free velocities predicted from theory over a range of values covering a significant portion of the first transonic regime.
+Ag showed a very narrow range of radiation-free velocities in the first transonic regime in our theory calculations.
 Similar results as in FCC metals are also found for pyramidal slip systems of HCP metals, whereas the basal and prismatic slip systems feature an orthotropic symmetry so that the analytic result, Eqn. \eqref{eq:vRFresult}, applies.
-All BCC metals studied here exhibited one radiation-free velocity in the second transonic regime, though only for the \{110\} slip systems, and only a subset of those metals exhibited an additional range of radiation-free velocities in the first transonic regime.
+All BCC metals studied here exhibited the prediction of one radiation-free velocity in the second transonic regime, though only for the \{110\} slip systems, and only a subset of those metals exhibited the prediction of an additional range of radiation-free velocities in the first transonic regime.